Best business credit cards

 Is the Capital One Spark Miles for Business card worth it?

-In addition to the welcome offer, which is equal to $500 in travel if you spend $4,500 on business expenses in the first 3 months, the Capital One Spark Miles card earns 2 miles per $1 spent on every new purchase.
+The Capital One Spark Miles card earns 2 miles per $1 spent on every new purchase.
 This business card makes it easy to rack up miles for travel, so the annual fee is worth it if you travel frequently.

-Best rewards business credit card
+Good rewards business credit card

 American Express Business Gold Card